algermissen/algermissen.github.com/_posts/2017-04-26-web-services-with-rust-part-2-baseline-revisited.md

 [All Web-Rust postings](http://www.jalg.net/tags.html#rust-web-ref)

-In the last posting I started exploring implementing Web services in Rust, using hyper with some minimal single- and multi threaded servers.
+In the last posting I started exploring implementing Web services in Rust, using hyper with some minimal single- and multi-threaded servers.

 If you have been paying attention to the test setup description there (as I should have done) you will have noticed that the load test configuration is limiting the number